 And, being forced to face up to my own frailties helped me to really see the overwhelming complexity of life's treacheries and just how vicious and heartless its randomness can be.
 And, that, in turn, helped me to see my own absolute inability to face up to and manage life's challenges without God's help.

 And, in truth, I guess it was also the Ugly Gospel which helped fashion my new idea of what I wanted for an outcome to my personal story.
 Under the press of that Gospels larger view of things, I was able to see that what I really wanted and needed was a destiny which truly got beyond just the small, now stuff to the big, eternal stuff.

 But, when you wrap it all up in a sentence, what the Ugly Gospel ultimately taught me is this: The way up is down.
 The way to rise is to truly bow in thorough humility before God.

 But, what a wonderful surprise to find complete victory and fulfillment through that humiliation.
 To be sure, the process of my humiliation did seemed kind of harsh and unattractive at first - but now - not so much.

 Now, after a million conversations, tender moments, and profound insights; after debating the issues, crying together, laughing together, and sorting through the complexities of life - I have now confirmed that it is true!
 A very durable and deeply fulfilling friendship with God does, indeed, grow out of this Ugly Gospel Process.

-But, be that as it may, by now, you probably see my dilemma.
+So, by now, you probably see my dilemma.
 My Ugly Gospel is all mixed up with my Beautiful Gospel.
-So now, I can no longer tell the difference between the two.
+And now, I can no longer tell the difference between the two.
 What is a boy to do?